What is Beach School?

 - It encourages independence in a guided and safe setting

-- It encourages informed risk-taking which builds confidence and often transpires back
+- It encourages informed risk-taking which builds confidence and often translates back in the classroom

 - It develops their physical and mental health- reducing anxiety.